-The theme of the course this year is Idealism and Pragmatism in Life and the Workplace.
+As was the case for 2017-22, the theme of the course is Idealism and Pragmatism in Life and the Workplace.
 Students will be encouraged to move beyond the dichotomization of idealism and pragmatism to assess the complex ways in which these philosophies play out in everyday life, particularly within the world of work.
 They will both gain exposure to the wide career possibilities open to Artsci graduates and develop an understanding of how an interdisciplinary education might shape responses to the demands of pragmatism and idealism.

 ARTSSCI 3CU3 Alumni Mentors